Bulwer Island Light: History

 The station was established in 1909.
 The current light was lit in 1912, as the rear light of a pair of leading lights at the mouth of Brisbane River.
 It was at the northern end of Bulwer Island on the eastern side directly adjacent to the river (27.39462°S 153.15032°E).
-Made of hardwood frame clad with corrugated iron, it was the eight and last of its kind to be constructed, the first seven being Little Sea Hill Light, Grassy Hill Light, Goods Island Light, Bay Rock Light, Old Caloundra Head Light, North Point Hummock Light (demolished) and Gatcombe Head Light (demolished).
+Made of hardwood timber framing clad with corrugated iron, it was the eight and last of its kind to be constructed, the first seven being Little Sea Hill Light, Grassy Hill Light, Goods Island Light, Bay Rock Light, Old Caloundra Head Light, North Point Hummock Light (demolished) and Gatcombe Head Light (demolished).
 In 1983 the lighthouse was replaced by a skeletal tower, and relocated to the Queensland Maritime Museum.
 The original location was adjacent to the Bulwer Island oil refinery.

 The tower went through restoration in 2005, replacing timber and rotted windowsills.
 The ground level cover was also painted, and access was improved.